Exact Volumes of Semi-Algebraic Convex Bodies: Convex Sets and Their Deformations

-where $\tilde{F_t}$ denotes the square-free part of $F_t$ and where the $i^{th}$ derivative is omitted.
-The critical values $\critVals_i$ of the projection of $F_t$ on to the $x_i$-axis are then obtained by elimination.
+where $\tilde{F_t}$ denotes the square-free part of $F_t$ and where the derivative with respect to $x_i$ is omitted.
+The critical values $\critVals_i$ of the projection of $F_t$ onto the $x_i$-axis are then obtained by elimination.
 The two relevant critical values corresponding to the projection of $\partial C_t$ can be identified in two possible ways:

 \paragraph{Case 1 $(\dim(\critPts) = 0)$:} In this case, there are only finitely many points in the locus of critical points.
 We check which of them lie in $C$ by evaluating each of the $f_i$'s.
 By the convexity of $C_t$ shown in Proposition~\ref{prop:deformed-intersection} and since $\dim(\critPts) = 0$, we know that there will be exactly two such critical points.
 By projecting them back onto the $x_i$-axis, we have found the two relevant critical values.